acadadev/rosrider_doc/02_PINMAP/README.md

 </style>

-ROSRider card is equipped with number of ports and connectors, for connecting to encoder motors, and other peripherals.
+Equipped with multiple ports and connectors, the ROSRider card enables connection to encoder motors and other peripherals.
+Pinout diagrams for each port are shown below:
-Pinmaps of each connector and port will be illustrated in detail.

-Below is a diagram of ports of ROSRider control card:

 [![ROSRider Pinmap](../images/ROSRider4D_portmap.png)](https://acada.dev/products)

 ## Left Motor Connector

-This is a standard 6 wire encoder motor connector, that is compatible with many motors and can be connected with standard cables.
-ROSRider card can be used with dual phase or single phase encoders, and encoder type can be configured via software.
-If single phase encoder is used, use Encoder Phase A pin, and leave Encoder Phase B pin unconnected.
+This standard 6-wire encoder motor connector is compatible with various motors and can be used with standard cables.
+The ROSRider card supports both dual-phase and single-phase encoders, with the encoder type configurable via software.
+For single-phase encoders, connect to the Encoder Phase A pin and leave Encoder Phase B unconnected.

 ![Left Motor Connector](../images/pinmap/dwg_left_motor.png)

 ## Right Motor Connector

-Right motor connector is mirrored version of Left motor connector.
+The right motor connector is a mirrored version of the left motor connector.

 ![Right Motor Connector](../images/pinmap/dwg_right_motor.png)

 ## Servo Connector

-ROSRider card can control two standard servos.
-Servos are powered via auxillary power, and before servos can be used, auxillary power must be switched on through software.
+The ROSRider card can control two standard servos.
+The servos are powered by auxiliary power, which must be enabled via software before use.

 ![Servo Connector](../images/pinmap/dwg_servo.png)